Thomas Hamilton (architect): Burns Monuments (Edinburgh and Alloway)

 The building of a mausoleum on the grave of Robert Burns in Dumfries in 1815 was followed by a general move to erect memorials and statues of the bard in other Scottish towns and cities.
 In October 1817 a competition was announced in Ayrshire seeking designs for a monument at Burns' birthplace at Alloway.
 Hamilton had been working on just such a project.
 His design is based on the Monument to Lysicrates in Athens, Greece, a form often associated with poets and poetry.
 Hamilton won the competition and the foundation stone was laid in 1820, but the project was shelved and debated for years.
 It was resumed in 1825 and completed in 1828.
 A bust of Burns by Patrick Park was added in the memorial in 1854.
 This was replaced in 1884 by a bust donated by the prominent Scots sculptor Sir John Steell.

 Following a large subscription in 1817 from Scottish expatriates in India a monument in Edinburgh was funded and after a debate lasting over a decade Thomas Hamilton won this commission in 1831.
 While largely repeating the design of the Alloway monument, he designed the Edinburgh monument to contain a full sized statue of Burns by John Flaxman.
 The statue was later removed to the Scottish National Portrait Gallery where it remains on display.

 Whilst the Alloway monument is accessible all the year round, the Edinburgh monument is accessible only on special occasions such as Doors Open Day (usually one weekend in late October in Edinburgh).
-As part of the Edinburgh Art Festival it was opened daily between the dates of 28 July 2016 and 28 August 2016.
+As part of the Edinburgh Art Festival it was opened daily between 28 July 2016 and 28 August 2016.